Our founder's story

 ” I learned that people all over the world were standing up against slavery, putting their lives on the line to fight it, and I felt compelled to find a way to help.” – Sarah Symons

-Her Future Coalition, originally known as Made by Survivors, was founded by Sarah Symons and her husband John Berger in 2005.
-Explains Sarah, “I was writing and recording music for TV, and in 2002, a song I had written was used as the title song in a film.
-With great excitement, I went down to New York to see the film.
-When I looked at the festival listings and saw ‘The Day My God Died’, a documentary about child sex trafficking between Nepal and India, I initially did not want to see it.
-I thought I already knew all about the issue – wrong!
-I thought the film would be sad and depressing, and I wouldn’t be able to do anything about it – wrong again.
-Although the film was deeply disturbing, it was also incredibly inspiring, in that it profiled survivors who had turned the tables”.
+“I was writing and recording music for TV, and in 2002, a song I had written was used as the title song in a film which premiered at Tribeca Film Festival.
+At the festival, I saw a documentary about child sex trafficking between Nepal and India, I initially did not want to see the film.
+I thought it would be sad and depressing, and I wouldn’t be able to do anything about it .
+I was wrong on both counts.
+Although the film was deeply disturbing, it was also incredibly inspiring, in that it profiled survivors who had turned the tables.

 explore more with sarah

-Learn more about Sarah's journey in her TEDx Talk.
-Sarah has also written a book about her experiences working with slavery survivors, This Is No Ordinary Joy, which is available on Amazon.
+Learn more about Sarah’s journey in her TEDx Talk.
+Sarah has also written two books about her experiences working with slavery survivors, This Is No Ordinary Joy and Standing In The Way, both available on Amazon.